ermlikeyeah/ermlikeyeah.github.io/_posts/2016-11-08-patterns-patterns.markdown

 We talked about the patterns stuff at the BBC, gov.uk some of the stuff the Co-op is giving us a glimpse of (like everyone seems to), Facebook, what we’re looking to do on NHS.UK, and on and on.
 Starting off with something, making something, testing, learning, documenting by adding/editing/deleting.
 And round and round it goes.

+Patterns are a thing of the moment, but one we’re glad of.

 As we ran started to run out of time, my mate told me about his current assignment.

 “Yeah,” he said, looking down at his drink.
 He picked it up, had a sup and put it back down before continuing.
 He tells me about where he is.
 He’s working on this thing that is going to go on for quite a while.
 It all sounds like Good Stuff.